 - Wolverine vs. Blade Special (2019) #1

 - Avengers (2018) #45

-- Join our patreon for the complete Blade reading guide!
+- Continue with the complete Blade reading guide!

 Every Midnight Sons team needs a Ghost Rider, and Kushala is one of the most exciting and interesting of them all.
 A brand new character from only 2017, Kushala has already cemented herself as a Ghost Rider, Spirit Rider, Demon Rider, and Sorcerer Supreme!

 After her Apache tribe was attacked by the US Army in the 1800s, Kushala bonded with the demonic Spirit of Vengeance, becoming the Demon Rider.
 Kushala used her abilities to travel the world studying magic, eventually becoming the Sorcerer Supreme of the 19th century.
 When Merlin brought her to the present to work with Doctor Strange, she stayed to serve in the War of the Realms.
 After she became the only Ghost Rider to ever gain complete control over their Spirit of Vengeance, Kushala returned to the 1800s to live happily ever after… until now.

 - Doctor Strange and the Sorcerers Supreme (2016) #1-12

 - War of the Realms: Journey Into Mystery (2019) #4-5

 - Absolute Carnage: Symbiote Of Vengeance (2019) #1